Bobby Scott (politician): 2012

 After redistricting, Scott's district was made even safer; he picked up all of Portsmouth and Newport News, as well as Petersburg.
 In 2008, President Barack Obama had carried the district with 76% of the vote; Scott won the new district with 78%, defeating Air Force officer Dean Longo.
 He easily won an 11th term with 81.26% of the vote.

 Scott joined Obama in kicking off his campaign at Virginia Commonwealth University.
 The focus of the rally was largely on Obama's timeline for leaving the Middle East.

+2014

+Scott was unopposed for reelection, winning twelfth term in the U.S. House.

 2016

 The 3rd was reconfigured as a result of a court-ordered redistricting in 2015.
 It lost its territory in and around Richmond to the neighboring 4th district, but the new 3rd was no less Democratic than its predecessor.

 Scott defeated Republican Marty Williams, 66%-33%, the lowest winning percentage of his career.

+2018

+Scott ran unopposed in both the Democratic primary and the general election, winning a fourteenth term in the U.S. House.

+2020

+Scott ran for a fifteenth term and defeated Republican John Collick in the general election.

+2022

+Scott ran for a sixteenth term and defeated Republican Terry Namkung in the general election.

+2024

+Scott ran for a seventeenth term and defeated Republican candidate John Sitka III in the general election.